 Chateau Brane Cantenac is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.

-The wine of Brane Cantenac has had, like many chateau, gone through its ups and downs.
+The wine of Brane Cantenac has had, like many chateaus, gone through its ups and downs.

-Vintages made in the 1970’s, most the 1980’s and 1990’s, are not at the level the vineyard is capable of producing.
-However, the property has been showing serious improvements in their wine.
+Vintages made in the 1970s, most of the 1980s and 1990’s, are not at the level the vineyard is capable of producing.
+However, the property has been showing serious improvements in its wine.

 Many of the best vintages for Brane Cantenac are relatively recent.
-In fact, while the 2009 and 2010 are both quite strong vintages, the 2015 represents the finest wine I’ve tasted from Brane Cantenac.
+In fact, while 2009 and 2010 are both quite strong vintages, 2015, 2016, 2018, and 2020 represent the finest wine I’ve tasted from Brane Cantenac.
 It is a truly, stunning wine!

 In 2015, Henri Lurton started a new project in Ensenada Mexico, in the Guadalupe region.
 Henri Lurton is managing the winery with the help of his oldest sons, Vincent Lurton, Nicolas Lurton and Maria Martinez, who was previously at Brane Cantenac.